drtconway/svelt/README.md

   the context base at the start which is not part of the insertion.
 - An INFO tag `SVELT_CRITERIA` is generated which contains the criteria used for merging the given alleles.
+- If an index of features is supplied, insertion sequences (if present) are classified to show the best matching feature, which is included in the INFO field `SVELT_ALT_CLASS`.

 ## TODO

 ## Output Generation